Maier964/MTmess/README.md

 export default App;
 ~~~

-### Registering creates a request to the database API for creating a user.
+### When a user wants to register, a request for creating a user is sent to the database API.
 Logging in creates a request for finding a user by a specified name and password.
-The values that are sent in the request are taken from events triggered by entering input on the textboxes.
+The values that are sent through the request are taken from events triggered by entering input on the textboxes.
 Short example:

 ~~~js
     // Password and name are state variables set by input events.